Kibbweeb/FixMyUnesa/README.md

 Setup .env file based on the provided .env.example file.

 ## Database Setup
-Before running the application, please setup your PostgreSQL database with the following schema:
 Setup the users table in your PostgreSQL database using the following SQL commands:

 ```sql